NilPointer-Software/bdfd-wiki/src/bdscript/suppressErrors.md

 ```
 $suppressErrors
 ```
-Prevents the default error message from being send.
+Prevents the default error message from being sent.

 #### Example
 ```